 Children throughout the US and the world suffer child abuse or neglect enabled by religious ideology every day.
 The effects of this maltreatment are serious and long-term, and for some, they are fatal.
-Religious child maltreatment can occur in any religious environment, yet it’s important to understand the children who are at the greatest risk.
+Religious child maltreatment can occur in any religious environment, yet it’s important to understand which children are at the greatest risk.

 Religious organizations in the US collectively have paid billions of dollars settling lawsuits with those they have harmed.
 High-profile cases of religious child maltreatment regularly appear in the news.
 You can find memoirs written by survivors who grew up in just about every religious, spiritual, or cultic group.